I Shot The Sheriff | Chords + Lyrics

 Originally, Bob wanted to say “I shot the Police” but to avoid “fuzz from the government”, he decided that using sheriff would still get the message across.

-Only a year after the original release, Eric Clapton released a cover version on his sensational album 461 Ocean Boulevard.
+Only a year after the original release, Eric Clapton released a cover version, included in his sensational album 461 Ocean Boulevard.
 This clearly helped to spread the song and must have introduced Marley to a wider audience as Clapton at this time was known worldwide.

 Clapton’s version chartered better than the original, reaching the number-one spot in the U.S. To this day making it Eric’s only U.S. #1.